databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 This does _not_ prevent the use of ``withColumn`` to add new columns.

 | Use ``withColumn`` to define a new column.
 This method takes a parameter to specify the data type.
-| See :data:`~dbldatagen.data_generator.DataGenerator.withColumn` for further details.
+| See the method :data:`~dbldatagen.data_generator.DataGenerator.withColumn` for further details.

 Use ``withColumnSpec`` to define how a column previously defined in a schema should be generated.
 This method does not take a data type property, but uses the data type information defined in the schema.
-See :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpec` for further details.
+See the method :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpec` for further details.

 | Use ``withColumnSpecs`` to define how multiple columns imported from a schema should be generated.
   As the pattern matching may inadvertently match an unintended column, it is permitted to override the specification added through this method by a subsequent call to ``withColumnSpec`` to change the definition of how a specific column should be generated.
-| See :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpecs` for further details.
+| See the method :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpecs` for further details.

 Use the method :data:`~dbldatagen.data_generator.DataGenerator.withStructColumn` for simpler creation of struct and JSON valued columns.